Dana Gorelik - Toronto Psychology Centre - Photo by Calvin Thomas

 Dr. Gorelik has a gentle, approachable, and compassionate therapeutic style.
 She is empathic, patient, and brings a non-judgemental stance to her therapy.
 She works collaboratively with her clients to identify and address meaningful goals, while recognizing and building on each person’s unique strengths.

-Dr. Gorelik works with adults who experience a range of clinical issues such as Depressive Disorders, Obsessive-Compulsive Disorder, and Anxiety Disorders (e.g., Generalized Anxiety Disorder), and Posttraumatic Stress Disorder.
-Dr. Gorelik also has experience providing treatment for other areas of concern including self-criticism, low self-esteem, perfectionism, sleep problems, transitions and loss, chronic pain, emotion regulation difficulties, and family of origin issues.
+Dr. Gorelik works with adults who experience a range of clinical issues such as Depressive Disorders, Obsessive-Compulsive Disorder, and Anxiety Disorders (e.g., Generalized Anxiety Disorder), and Posttraumatic Stress Disorder and other forms of trauma.
+Dr. Gorelik also has experience providing treatment for other areas of concern including self-criticism, low self-esteem, perfectionism, insomnia, transitions and loss, chronic pain, emotion regulation difficulties, and family of origin issues.

 Dr. Gorelik brings a wealth of comprehensive training and experience, gained through her residency and multiple clinical practica.
 During her residency at the Waypoint Centre for Mental Health Care, she completed a rotation with the Ontario Structured Psychotherapy (OSP) Program, where she delivered Cognitive Behavioral Therapy (CBT) to individuals experiencing posttraumatic stress and depression, and conducted psychological assessments for diagnostic clarification and treatment eligibility.
 She also contributed to the Outpatient Assessment and Treatment Service (OATS), offering Short-Term Dynamic Therapy (STDP) to individuals facing moderate to severe mental health challenges, such as treatment-resistant anxiety (e.g., severe Generalized Anxiety Disorder), depression, and posttraumatic stress.
 Concurrently, she served in the Sans Souci Program for Transition and Recovery, providing assessments and CBT-based treatment for individuals with severe and persistent mental illnesses, including psychosis spectrum disorders (e.g., Schizophrenia, Schizoaffective Disorder), substance use disorders, depression, and anxiety.